John Milton Thayer: Civil War

 With the outbreak of the Civil War, Thayer wrote a letter to Secretary of War Simon Cameron asking that he be allowed to raise a Nebraska regiment in response to President Abraham Lincoln's call for volunteers.
 He resigned his legislative seat in June 1861 to become Colonel of the 1st Nebraska Infantry Regiment, and spent the entire war fighting in the Western Theater.
 He commanded a brigade under Lew Wallace in the battles of Fort Donelson, Shiloh and Siege of Corinth.
 Promoted to brigadier general in October 1862, he led a brigade in the XV Corps.
 He saw action at the battles of Chickasaw Bayou and Fort Hindman and the siege of Vicksburg.

+The 1st Nebraska provided support and refuge for freedom seekers escaping from enslavers.
+Thayer's home in Lincoln, Nebraska is listed on the National Underground Railroad Network to Freedom.

 Thayer was then assigned to the cavalry and commanded the District of the Frontier with his headquarters in Fort Smith, Arkansas.
 He participated in the Camden Expedition and other actions in the region, seeing considerable action at the Battle of Prairie D'Ane.
 He commanded the rearguard of Frederick Steele's force at the Battle of Jenkins' Ferry, battling Confederate troops under Sterling Price for over four hours before forcing Price to disengage.
 His delaying action enabled Steele to successfully extricate his army to safety.

 In February 1865, Thayer was relieved of command of Fort Smith and sent to the smaller post at St. Charles, Arkansas, with a regiment of Kansas cavalry and a single artillery battery.
 However, with the omnibus promotions of leading generals at the close of the war, Thayer was brevetted major general of volunteers in 1865.